 Instance variables

 This kind of variable exists when and only when it is explicitly created and added to an object.
-This can be done during the object's initialization, performed by the __init__ method, or later at any moment of the object's life.
-Furthermore, any existing property can be removed at any time.
+This can be done during the object's initialization, performed by the __init__

 Each object carries its own set of variables – they don't interfere with one another in any way.
 The word instance suggests that they are closely connected to the objects (which are class instances), not to the classes themselves.
-To get access to the instance variable, you should address the variable in the following way: objectdotvariable_name.
+To get access to the instance variable, you should address the variable in the following way: object

 Let's look at how the instance variable is created and accessed in the code presented below.